tsimeonov/Computer-Science/Node JS/Node JS Comprehensive Guide/03_First Applicarion/notes.md

 The full code is in Lisitng 3.12

+The only change you need to make to the source code of the example is to adjust the contect type, which is now `text/html` instead of `text/plain`.

 <details>
   <summary>Step by Step exmplanation</summary>

 - Step 1: Importing the HTTP module

 This line imports the `creatServer` funcion from the built-in `http` module in Node.js.